 - The Equipeak Collapsible Folding Hiking Stick folds down to less than 15 inches, so they will easily fit into your backpack.

-- They also come with an additional pair of baskets to plow through snowy or muddy terrains.
+- These best walking sticks for stability also come with an additional pair of baskets to plow through snowy or muddy terrains.

 10. High Stream Gear Women’s Walking Sticks

 The High Stream Gear Women’s Walking Sticks are specially designed for older activity seeking women.

 - The lightweight and compact design make them the perfect hiking companion for seniors.